BioImaging-NKI/Foci-analyzer/README.md

 ImageJ macro for the analysis of foci (e.g. DNA damage) in nuclei (or cells).
 Works on 2D/3D fluorescence images, including multiseries files, as long as all series have the same dimensions.
 The macro doesn't work on timelapse images (yet).
 A (slightly tedious) workaround is splitting your timepoints first.
 This option may be included in a future version.

-Author: Bram van den Broek, The Netherlands Cancer Institute, b.vd.broek@nki.nl or bioimaging@nki.nl
+Author: Bram van den Broek, The Netherlands Cancer Institute (b.vd.broek@nki.nl or bioimaging@nki.nl)

 ![image](https://user-images.githubusercontent.com/68109112/180581530-dd326026-cc74-4ce1-8d97-14518bfd4d73.png)